How to build an automated report in Excel with Power Query: The time tracking dashboard

 An example of an Excel dashboard with data from a timesheet app like Beebole.

-Video tutorial: Learn to build a time tracking dashboard
+Tutorial: Learn to build a time tracking dashboard in Excel

 In the video below, we show you exactly how to build a time tracking dashboard in Microsoft Excel, a game-changer when it comes to understanding your time tracking data.